 Interactive Bar Charts

-Articulate Super Hero Michael Hinze shared a creative solution for animating bar charts using Storyline 1.
+Articulate community member Michael Hinze shared a creative solution for animating bar charts using Storyline 1.
 Using button sets and custom states, the bar graph updates based on the options selected by the user.

 Interactive Graphs with Sliders